 Or as recommended by a herbal practitioner,

-Medical use of the herb did not begin until the late nineteenth century in the United States.
-Passion flower was used to treat nervous restlessness and gastrointestinal spasms.
+Medicinal use of the herb did not begin until the late nineteenth century in the United States, when Passion Flower was used to treat nervous restlessness and gastrointestinal spasms.

-Flavonoids, apigenin, various glycosides, homoorientin, isovitexin, kaempferol, luteolin, orientin,quercitin, rutin, saponaretin, saponarin and vitexen.
+Flavonoids, apigenin, various glycosides, homoorientin, isovitexin, kaempferol, luteolin, orientin,quercetin, rutin, saponaretin, saponarin and vitexen.

-Do not take Passion flower when pregnant, or if you have a serious liver disease.
+Do not take Passion Flower if pregnant, breastfeeding or suffering from liver damage/disease.